You are here

 Receives requests for public records from employees or members of the public; provides or verifies public information requested;

-Assists in developing internal office procedures;
+Assists in developing internal office procedures using principles of equity and inclusion in evaluating those procedures;

 May direct the work of others;